A recent study reaffirms antibiotics could be a viable option for children suffering from appendicitis.

 For children, that result means less pain and suffering and quicker return to day-to-day activities.
 The study notes patients provided antibiotics were those who had been in pain less than 48 hours, underwent imaging studies to confirm the appendix had not ruptured, and met standards with regard to their white blood cell count.

 Lead investigator, Dr. Peter Minneci stated, “For surgery, patients need to go under general anesthesia, and there is 1-2% chance of a major complication and 5-10% chance of a minor complication.”
 Change is slow, but when indicated, antibiotics may become a leading treatment for uncomplicated appendicitis without resorting to surgery.

 Let us help if you are harmed by medical malpractice

-The law firm of Schochor and Staton, P.A. has returned over $1 billion in compensation to clients since our founding in 1984.
+The law firm of Schochor, Staton, Goldberg, and Cardea, P.A. has returned over $1 billion in compensation to clients since our founding in 1984.
 We serve clients throughout the country from offices in Baltimore, Maryland, and Washington, DC.
 Contact us or call 410-234-1000 today to set up a free consultation to discuss your case.